Graduate University Policies

 Jacksonville Business Journal

 Students graduating with a graduate degree or graduate certificate from the Coggin College of Business must have a minimum of "C" or better in all coursework taken at the graduate level.
 Concentration courses must be complete with a grade of "B" or better.
-All students are required to have a minimum 3.0 UNF GPA (both combined and separate at the 5000 & 6000 levels) prior to enrolling in MAN 6726 Advanced Business Policy and in order to earn a degree.
+All students are required to maintain a minimum 3.0 UNF at the 6000 level prior to enrolling in MAN 6726 Advanced Business Policy and in order to earn a degree.

 ^ Go to top